Danger to life or property: Call 911

 Contact MNDOT at 651-215-6330, Office of Freight & Commercial Vehicle Operations for details.
 49 C.F.R. - Federal HazMat Transportation Regulations:

-Website for those who respond to, prepare for, or who will be in command when a release of ammonia occurs
+For those who respond to, prepare for, or who will be in command when a release of ammonia occurs, please visit www.ammoniaspills.org

 The person who at the time of the incident has 1) custody of, 2) control of, 3) or responsibility for the anhydrous ammonia or its container (owner of real property) is to immediately report the incident.
-If the dealer/supplier (dealer) provided the NH3 equipment to a customer, either the dealer or the customer must report the release to the MDO.
+If the dealer/supplier (dealer) provided the NH3 equipment to a customer, either the dealer or the customer must report the release to the Minnesota Duty Officer (MDO).

 You must immediately report an incident that releases or immediately threatens to release ammonia into the environment.
 You must immediately report an incident that injured a person or adversely affected the environment.
 Please be aware that a reportable incident can have no release of NH3 such as a nurse tank roll over (this is an example of a threatened release – SEE below).